Brionconroy/coffee-social-react/README.md

 ## Barista Page

-+ this page lets you see the barista that are registeed and you create reviews and lets you see others reviews
++ this page lets you see the baristas that are registered, allows you to create reviews, and lets you see other's reviews

 <details>